czelabueno/langchain4j-workflow/README.md

 - **Iterative**: The engine supports the implementation of loops and conditionals in your custom workflows.
 This feature allows for complex logic and flow control within your workflows.
 - **Streaming Support**: LangChain4j Workflow supports streaming outputs as they are produced by each node.
 This feature allows for real-time processing and response in your application.
 - **Integration**: LangChain4j Workflow is designed to integrate seamlessly with [LangChain4j](https://docs.langchain4j.dev/), enabling you to define custom workflows using all the features that LangChain4j offers.
 This integration provides a comprehensive toolset for building advanced AI applications.
+- **Visualization**: The engine supports the generation of workflow images.
+This feature allows you to visualize the flow computed of your app workflow.
+By Default it uses `Graphhviz` lib to generate the image, but you implement your own image generator on `GraphImageGenerator.java` interface.

 ## Installation
 ```shell